 We demonstrate that genetic risk information for a common disease can be effectively incorporated into the EHR and used at the point of care to guide therapy.
-Individuals who received a GRS in addition to a conventional risk estimate for CHD had lower LDL-C levels 6 months after disclosure than participants who received a conventional risk score alone.
-Shared decision making after CHD risk disclosure led to a greater proportion of patients who received CHD genetic risk being initiated on a statin medication.
+Individuals who received a GRS in addition to a conventional risk estimate for CHD had lower LDL-C levels 6 months after disclosure than participants who received a CRS alone.
+Shared decision making after CHD risk disclosure led to a greater proportion of patients who received a GRS being initiated on a statin medication.
 Disclosure of a GRS did not lead to significant changes in dietary fat intake, physical activity levels, or anxiety.
-The lowering of LDL-C was greatest in individuals with a high GRS for CHD compared to participants who did not receive GRS.
+The lowering of LDL-C was greatest in individuals with a high GRS for CHD in comparison with participants who did not receive a GRS.

+Acknowledgments

-Acknowledgments: We would to acknowledge the staff of the Mayo Cardiovascular Health Clinic (Drs.
-Adelaide M. Arruda-Olson, Frank V. Brozovich, Salma Iftikhar, Stephen L. Kopecky, Francisco Lopez-Jimenez, Randal J. Thomas), Angela K. Dalenberg, Emma M. Heim, Dawn Reiss and Rachel Lorier for their help with the study.
+We acknowledge the staff of the Mayo Cardiovascular Health Clinic (Drs Adelaide M. Arruda-Olson, Frank V. Brozovich, Salma Iftikhar, Stephen L. Kopecky, Francisco Lopez-Jimenez, Randal J. Thomas), Angela K. Dalenberg, Emma M. Heim, Dawn Reiss, and Rachel Lorier for their help with the study.